Diary of a Wimpy Kid: Wrecking Ball: Plot

 In March, Greg goes through his closet for spring cleaning day and reminisces about various objects from his childhood.
 He then has a yard sale and hires Rowley to make sure nothing is stolen.
 When it starts raining, Greg's objects on sale are ruined, and he does not sell anything.

-When Greg's great aunt Reba dies, Greg is very excited about receiving inheritance money.
-After a family meeting, Susan chooses to spend the money on expanding their house's kitchen.
+Greg's great aunt Reba dies, and after a family meeting, Susan chooses to spend the inheritance money on expanding their house's kitchen, vetoing her family member's eccentric ideas on how to spend the money.
 To prepare for the construction, Frank tries to teach Greg how to do chores around the house.
-Greg fears that a monster is in the plumbing while trying to unclog the drain.
-When Greg is instructed to paint around his family's hot tub, he discovers a wasp's nest.
-While cleaning the gutters, the ladder falls and Greg is stuck on the roof until he climbs in through the bathroom window.
-Susan hires professional workers, and Frank sends Greg outside to help them.
-A fight is started when Greg ruins one of the workers' lunch deliveries.
+Greg fears that a monster is in the plumbing while trying to unclog the drain, due to his parents mentioning the large quantities of grout in their bathroom, leading Greg's imagination to believe there was some sort of monster lurking in the plumbing system.
+When Greg is instructed to paint around his family's hot tub, he discovers a wasp's nest, which Rodrick sprays with the hose.
+While cleaning the gutters, the ladder falls and Greg is stuck on the roof until he climbs through the master bathroom window above the garage roof.
+Susan hires professional workers, and Frank decides to send Greg outside to help them.
+Greg initially argues that it would ruin the quality of his self-proclaimed "buttery" hands, but Frank ignores Greg's protests and sends him outside to help.
+At first, Greg feels as if the workers didn't give him enough respect, due to the fact they were playing pranks on him.
+Greg subsequently attempts to make himself of more importance on the construction site, by completing helpful tasks to benefit the workers.
+A fight starts when Greg (accidentally) ruins one of the workers' lunch deliveries, and Greg quickly backs out of helping outside.